Keyboard shortcuts

 });

 Models are excellent at sounding confident.
 That confidence has no relationship to whether the work was actually done.
 Traditional CI fails loudly with logs.
 A code agent can succeed quietly and lie.
-The validation check is what makes completion mean something.
+Both checks are what makes completion mean something.

-How do Claude Code and Codex handle validation on longer tasks?
-They use the same principle at scale: check exit codes, run the test suite, read back files they just wrote.
+How do Claude Code and Codex handle this on longer tasks?
+Same principle at scale: check exit codes, run the test suite, read back files they just wrote.
 Claude Code’s Todo system marks tasks complete only after the environment confirms, not after the model claims.
 The exact mechanisms for complex multi-step recovery are still an active area.
-We’ll dig into that in a follow-up.

-A capable model (like qwen3:32b) navigates ambiguity, chains tools correctly, recovers from partial failures, produces useful output.
-A weaker 1B model may hallucinate a file path, stop after one tool call, or return empty content.
+Qwen3.6 35B I use chains tools correctly, recovers from failures, and produces useful output.
+A weak 1B model hallucinates file paths, stops after one tool call, or returns empty content.

 Wrap Up